nickkuijpers/laravel-custom-post-manager/README.md

 [![Daily Downloads](https://poser.pugx.org/niku-solutions/cms/d/daily)](https://packagist.org/packages/niku-solutions/cms)

 A codeable post manager for Laravel with custom fields.
 Extendable as you wish.
 Define your required fields in the config and see the magic.
-It will automaticly display the custom fields added in the niku-cms.php config file and will take care of the database management.
+It will automatically display the custom fields added in the niku-cms.php config file and will take care of the database management.

 Vue.js and Vue Resource is required.
-But as Laravel 5.3 ships this with default you will be able to install this easily.
+But as Laravel 5.3 ships this by default, you will be able to install this easily.
 This package gives you the possibility to easily add a user interface to manage post types with custom fields based on the selected page template and authentication.
 This package includes default custom fields but you can extend it very easily as you read the 'Extending the custom fields' section.